Percy ANDERSON #6704

 Indigenous Australian, Percy Anderson, 9th Infantry Battalion

-Percy Anderson lived in Roma for many years, and married Maisie Fernando; he later enlisted in the Second World War in 1941.
+Percy Anderson lived in Roma for many years, and married Maisie Fernando in 1934; he later enlisted in the Second World War in 1941.

 Read more ...